exapsy/Chatbot/docs/architecture.md

 **Flow (Scenario: user asking something):**

+Here's a scenario describing how a User would interact from start to finish and get their response

 1. **User**: Asks something in HTTP interface
 2. **Bot-HTTP-interface**: records that to the **Interfaces** message queue
 3. **Bot-Interfaces**: Listen() function returns from a channel the prompt to the bot